sharetribe/flex-docs/src/docs/concepts-payments/off-session-payments/index.md

 - or the payment card might have expired.

 It is therefore always important to allow for a fallback payment path in your transaction process.
-In Flex, only one transition from a state can be triggered automatically, so a fallback payment path must trigger upon a user action, as in the example.
+In Sharetribe, only one transition from a state can be triggered automatically, so a fallback payment path must trigger upon a user action, as in the example.

 You can build upon this example and extend it to make the payment process more robust.
 For instance, in case the customer fails to pay for